 Rheumatoid arthritis (RA) causes inflammation, pain, and swelling of joints.
 Persistent inflammation over time can damage affected joints.
 The severity can vary from mild to severe.
 The earlier treatment is started, the less joint damage is likely to occur.

 Septic arthritis is an infection in a joint.
-Symptoms include pain and tenderness over a joint, pain on moving the joint, and feeling unwell.
+Symptoms of this arthritis include pain and tenderness over a joint, pain on moving the joint, and feeling unwell.
 It is an uncommon infection but very serious.
 Emergency treatment in hospital is needed.

 Ankylosing spondylitis is a form of arthritis.
 It mainly affects the lower back.
 Other joints and other parts of the body are sometimes affected.
 Treatment includes regular exercise and anti-inflammatory medicines.
 The severity of ankylosing spondylitis varies from mild to severe.
 An eye complication called uveitis can be serious but can be treated successfully if treatment is given promptly.

-Gout causes attacks of pain and swelling in one or more joints.
+Gout causes attacks of pain and swelling when uric acid in the body crystalises in one or more joints.
 An anti-inflammatory painkiller usually eases an attack quickly.
 Lifestyle factors may reduce the risk of having gout attacks.
 These include losing weight (if overweight), eating a healthy diet, and not drinking much alcohol or sugar-sweetened soft drinks.

 Calcium pyrophosphate deposition